BenWaterglow/Fractalism/RayMarching.md

 we do not need to scale.
 If this algorithm is used in a situation where scaling is required, we leave that as an exercise for the developers.

+[^3]: √3 ≈ 1.732.
+Much smaller than this will result in tearing and
+other visual artifacts.